gittymutt/thirdear/readme.md

-Hay!
+hoe Hay!
 This is the ThirdEar Programme App!